WallGo investigates: Theoretical uncertainties in the bubble wall velocity: Boltzmann equation

 defining $\tau$ as a typical timescale over which $\delta f$ varies, and noting that the typical Boltzmann particles have an energy $E\sim T$, we see that the corresponding collision rate (or scattering rate) is $\Gamma \equiv 1/\tau \sim g^4 T$.

 At high temperatures, this naive scaling of the collision integrals can be modified by the presence of scale hierarchies.
 Such hierarchies arise when the scattering process involves the exchange of a soft particle, or equivalently, a small momentum transfer.
 For massless particles, these enhancements manifest as infrared (IR) divergences.
 However, the medium strongly affects the propagation of the soft exchanged particle through {\em hard thermal loop} (HTL) effects~\cite{Blaizot:2001nr}.
 These medium effects dynamically screen the interaction and regulate apparent IR divergences at transfer momenta of $\mathcal{O}(gT)$, by modifying particle self-energies in the IR, inducing an effective mass $\meff = \mathcal{O}(gT)$~\cite{Biondini:2025ihi,Ghiglieri:2016xye,Ekstedt:2023oqb}.
+Scalar background fields may also modify the effective mass at this order.

 We classify the collision integrals in the Boltzmann equations into three categories according to their IR behaviour at small momentum transfer: \begin{itemize} \item[(P)] {\em power enhanced}, naively quadratically divergent in the infrared and scaling as\\ $\mathcal{C}_\rmii{P}/\delta f \sim g^4 T^4 / \meff^2 \sim g^2 T^2$. \item[(LL)] {\em leading-logarithmic enhanced}, naively logarithmically divergent in the infrared and scaling as\\ $\mathcal{C}_\rmii{LL}/\delta f \sim g^4 T^2 \ln(T/\meff) \sim g^4 T^2 \ln (1/g)$~\cite{Arnold:2000dr,Arnold:2003zc}. \item[(NLL)] {\em next-to-leading-logarithmic}, infrared finite and scaling as\\ $\mathcal{C}_\rmii{NLL}/\delta f \sim g^4 T^2$. \end{itemize} At leading order in an expansion in $1/\ln(1/g)$, all other contributions but $\mathcal{C}_\rmii{P}$ and $\mathcal{C}_\rmii{LL}$ can be neglected.